-First pari-passu charge on all the borrower's immovable properties including leasehold rights, if any, together with all appurtenances thereon and thereunder both present and future.
+First mortgage and charge on all the borrower's immovable properties present and future except project assets.

-First pari-passu charge on all the borrower's tangible movable assets,including cash flows,receviables,movable plant and machinery,machinery spares,tools and assessories,furniture,fixtures,vehicles and all other movable assets, both present and future.
+First charge on all the borrower's tangible movable assets, including moveable plant and machinery, machinery spares, tools and accessories, furniture, fixtures, vehicles and all other moveable assets, both present and future except the Project Assets.